Prosono/SMARTi_BaseComponent/README.md

 ### Manual

 If selecting manual mode when settign up the integration, SMARTi will NOT download any of the required cards from HACS.
 This will have to be done manually by the end user.
-T
+The cards required by the SMARTi integration is listed below

 ### Automatic